 As you can see, there is a tremendous difference between $2000 and $40,000.
 Why such a gap?
 Part of it is because workers comp offers relatively smaller payouts than, say, personal injury settlements or awards.
 It is the nature of the beast: you don’t have to prove fault, so you can receive benefits even if your injury was technically caused by your actions.

 Another factor is the wide array of injuries; they can range from sprains and strains to devastating injuries (e.g. burns, amputation).
 These figures reflect a broad spectrum of accidents.

 What is interesting, however, are the differences in compensation received by people who approached the settlement process differently.
 For example, the average workers comp settlement amounts for those who accepted the first offer was $10,700.
 For those who hired a lawyer, it was $23,500.

 Contact the Experienced Workers Comp Attorneys at the LaBovick Law Group

 Hiring a lawyer makes a significant difference – as do those extra settlement funds.
 It can mean the difference between struggling to make ends meet and being more comfortable as your work towards your recovery and figure out a “new normal.”

-Workers compensation attorneys work on a contingency basis, so we are not paid unless we negotiate a settlement that is acceptable to you or we win a judgement at a hearing.
+Workers compensation attorneys work on a contingency basis, so we are not paid unless we negotiate a settlement that is acceptable to you or we win a judgment at a hearing.
 In either case, fees are taken from these monies – not out of your pocket.
 We understand this is a trying time; you do not need one more bill to pay.

 Having an experienced lawyer on your side better positions you for a successful outcome.
-The LaBovick Law Group has decades of experience in this area of the law.
+The LaBovick Law Group has decades of experience in this area of law.
 Do not hesitate to consult with us before you accept a settlement.